14-Day Luxury Itinerary for the South Island

 Luxury Activities in Franz Josef

-- Hike on the ice of the Franz Josef Glacier with Franz Josef Glacier Guides (find out more on Viator or Tripadvisor)
+- Hike on the ice of the Franz Josef Glacier with Franz Josef Glacier Guides and The Helicopter Line (find out more on Viator, Tripadvisor and KKday)

-- Catch salmon or brown trout at Lake Mapourika with Franz Josef Wilderness Tours (more info on Viator or Tripadvisor)
+- Catch salmon or brown trout at Lake Mapourika with Franz Josef Wilderness Tours (more info on Viator, Tripadvisor and Klook)

-- Do one of New Zealand’s most scenic skydives with Skydive Franz Josef (Viator and Tripadvisor)
+- Do one of New Zealand’s most scenic skydives with Skydive Franz Josef & Fox Glacier (on Viator, Tripadvisor and Klook)

 - Indulge in a spa treatment at Amaia Luxury Spa